qd-cae/qd-cae-python/README.md

 qd.cae.dyna:
  - Fix: Reading a `KeyFile` with `parse_mesh=True` and *SOLID in the new format was skipping lines wrongly

-*Changelog 07.03.2018*
-Version 0.7.1

-This is a bugfix version.

-qd.cae.dyna:
-  - Fix: loading includes manually could lead to a bug
-  - Fix: if `load_includes=False`, includes are now treated as generic keywords
-  - Fix: add_part could cause a segfault
-  - Fix: `KeyFile.save` did only write one keyword, if they had the same `KeyFile.position``.
-  - Fix: Adding a `Keyword` without a `position` specified simply appends the `Keyword` to the end of the file.

 # Documentation